eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ## Converting a Plugin

 ### Adjust kbase-ui’s plugin configuration to enable this plugin

-In `config/app/dev/plugins.yml` and `config/app/prod/plugins.yml` there should already be an entry for this plugin.
+In `project/kbase-ui/config/app/dev/plugins.yml` and `project/kbase-ui/config/app/prod/plugins.yml` there should already be a commented-out entry for this plugin.
 (All existing plugins were commented out at the beginning of this project.)

-Uncomment the entry for this plugin
+Uncomment the entry for this plugin.

 Replace the `version:` field with `kbase-ui-plugin-PLUGIN#payoff`.

+Where PLUGIN is the plugin name.

 ### Rebuild the ui with this existing plugin.